dnsorlov/stylus-chokidar/readme.md

 ## Usage

-The same as the stylus CLI.
+The same as the [Stylus CLI](http://stylus-lang.com/docs/executable.html).

 example: